TheAssemblyArmada/Chronoshift/README.md

 ## Licence

-The source code provided in this repository for
-Thyme is licenced under the [GNU General Public License version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) or later with an exception allowing the resulting code to be linked against a closed source binary which will be in place until Thyme no longer relies on the original.
+The source code provided in this repository for Chronoshift is licenced under the [GNU General Public License version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) or later with an exception allowing the resulting code to be linked against a closed source binary which will be in place until Chronoshift no longer relies on the original.

 ## Other Open-Game Projects